 Insect protein goes mainstream

 To make insect consumption more palatable, startups are using insects as alternative ingredients, e.g. making flour from crickets, mealworms, and other insects, which can be raised at scale, or using them to produce snacks, protein bars, and even insect-enriched pasta.

 Cricket-raising results in 100x lower greenhouse gas emissions than beef cow production, and crickets also have higher proportions of protein than beef or chicken.
-And because crickets require proportionally less feed than livestock animals, production is more efficient.
+Moreover, because crickets require proportionally less feed than livestock animals, production is more efficient.

 Insect-based protein brands could eventually displace meat-based snacks by offering healthier and more sustainable options.